Welcome to our guide to anthurium friedrichsthalii care and propagation.

 |Common issues:||Lack of humidity, over watering.|

-The anthurium friedrichsthalii is known for it’s really thin and long elongated leaves, and looks great with it’s leaves trailing down of the edge of a planter or shelf.
+The anthurium friedrichsthalii is a strap-leaved anthurium with thick, almost leather-like elongated leaves.
+It’s elegant stature means it looks great with it’s leaves trailing down of the edge of a planter or shelf.

 Medium to bright indirect sunlight is best.
 They do not like direct sun though.